IsaiahJTurner/snapkit-ib/README.md

 # PLEASE HELP IF YOU WORK AT SNAPCHAT

+## If you want to fix this bug literally just search the SDK project for "objectForInfoDictionaryKey" (this code is compiled so I can't access it) and you will probably find that something is being cast to a string without confirming that it exists first.
+Type check that code and this should be resolved!
 The SnapSDK causes Interface Builder to crash when rendering IBDesignables.
 This happens even if SnapKit is not imported into ANY files.
 To reproduce:
 1. Create a new project (iOS App Xcode Template works)